contentstack/rte-plugin-boilerplate/docs/prerequisites.md

 The editor content that is inside a Node of type doc acts as a root for the content.
 Where a Block node is a JSON structure with a “children” key in it.
 Whereas a Leaf node will just have “text” which may include formatting properties (mark) like “bold”, “italic”, etc.

 ----
+!!! note

     **Mark:** You'll see a mark used in below example which is nothing but a leaf property on how to render content.

 For example,
 ```json